OpenDAoC/OpenDAoC-Core/SRD/09_Performance_Systems/Ability_Handler_System.md

 ## Overview

+**Game Rule Summary**: The ability handler system processes every special action you can perform - from combat abilities like Berserk and Sprint to realm abilities and class-specific skills.
+It manages cooldowns, checks prerequisites, and applies effects, ensuring each ability works correctly and fairly within the game's rules.

 The Ability Handler System manages all player abilities, realm abilities, and skill-based actions in OpenDAoC.
 It provides a unified framework for executing abilities, managing cooldowns, checking prerequisites, and handling ability effects through a sophisticated interface-based architecture.

 ## Core Architecture